chris-rutkowski/version-bumper/README.md

-# Version Bumper
+# Project Version Bumper

-**Version Bumper** is a lightweight GitHub Action that automatically increments a build number for a given project (or project variant).
+**Project Version Bumper** is a lightweight GitHub Action that automatically increments a build number for a given project (or project variant).

 This is useful for maintaining auto-incremented build numbers, synchronised versioning across projects, or tracking deploy counts.